 What's more, "mysteriously failed to complete his route."
 Who said the word, "mysteriously?"
 Was that the source, or was that Werder?
 My money is on the latter, because editorializing is what makes the sports press go.

 I could pick apart this article all day.
 The fact that I can even ask all these questions is telling in itself.
 Why is this article

 But what upset Owens' teammates most of all was his response to the interception Romo threw on a pass intended for Witten that Deshea Townsend returned for the game-winning touchdown in a 20-13 defeat.
 Both the quarterback and tight end publicly accepted blame for the Cowboys' season-high fifth turnover.
 In contrast, Owens said the offense stunk, that the team can't win with turnovers like those and then suggested his defender was playing off in single coverage and that he was open but Romo decided to throw elsewhere on the fatal play.

 "But what upset Owens's teammates most of all."
 Again, according to whom?

 Werder has but one actual source from the Dallas Cowboys.
-Either Werder is using this player to generalize the feelings of the whole, or he's going off the report of his one player source, who insists he knows what everyone else thinks, based on the preceding quotes.
+Either Werder is using this player to generalize the feelings of the whole, or he's going off what this player told him about what "everyone else" thinks.
 Or, Werder's just basing it on what a media source is telling him.
 How many

 teammates did it upset?
 He said it upset "his teammates," which essentially implies it upset all